patnebe/Full-Stack-Trivia/backend/README.md

 #### Python 3.7

-Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)
+Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python).
+Python 3.7 is the recommended version for this project.

 #### Virtual Enviornment